allenlin90/jb-engine/README.md

 #### App Security
 1. Security strategy isn't carefully concerned, as there's no backend structure to refer.
 In this case, the API key is exposed in the frontend code directly.
-2. However, XXS and scripting injection could be an issue when allowing users to edit contents, especially if this app is considered a CMS.
+2. However, XXS and scripting injection could be an issue when allowing users to edit contents, especially if this app is considered a CMS (Content Management System).

 ### Concerns and uncetainties